 Thomas Doty – Storyteller

-Thomas Doty's Library is the home of his writing, and includes traditional and original native stories, poems and essays.
+Thomas Doty's Library is the home of his writing, and contains 250 works.
+This includes traditional and original native stories, poems and prose poems, essays and notes, riddles and a play.
 Library visitors can also listen to stories or read native stories in Spanish.
 In addition, there is a Native Archives page with links to the complete texts of accurate sources on native cultures, including the works of Edwards Sapir, John Peabody Harrington, and many others.
 Looking for info about a specific person, story character, or place?
 The Library has its own search engine that allows you to search all of Doty's writing.
 Enjoy the journey!

 In 1986, Thomas Doty co-founded Reading the Rocks, which he still co-directs.
 These pages describe his work to protect and interpret ancient rock paintings and carvings (pictographs and petroglyphs).
 Here are descriptions of sites with photos and drawings, essays on rock writings, and a print-friendly index of symbols.
 There is also a description with photos of the Medicine Rock Project, the stories behind Doty's logo and the Native Peace Tile, rock writing maps, and news articles.